Lough Corrib: Marine archaeology and charts

 Surveys have been undertaken since 2007 by a local surveyor/cartographer to create up-to-date charts of Lough Corrib.
 These have uncovered a number of objects of historical significance, which have been investigated by the Underwater Archaeology Unit of the National Monuments Service.
-These include Bronze Age and Iron Age vessels (Dugout canoes), the "Annaghkeen Boat" being 40 ft in length and intricately carved, the "Carrowmoreknock Boat", a well preserved 10th century vessel carrying three Viking battle axes, and the wreck of a Victorian pleasure yacht.
+These include Bronze Age and Iron Age vessels (dugout canoes), the "Annaghkeen Boat" being 40 ft in length and intricately carved, the "Carrowmoreknock Boat", a well preserved 10th century vessel carrying three Viking battle axes, and the wreck of a Victorian pleasure yacht.
 The lake is hence of international importance as a marine archaeological site.
 All historic wrecks in the lough are protected, and a licence to dive them is required from the National Monuments Service.

 Wildlife

 The wildlife in Lough Corrib includes birds and hawks, otters, mink, stoat, frogs, and bats.
 Lough Corrib can be divided into two parts: a smaller shallower basin to the south and a larger deeper basin to the north.
 These two parts are connected by a narrow channel.
 In the southern and eastern parts of the lake, the lake bed is dominated by limestone bedrock covered by deposits of precipitated marl.
 The surrounding land is mostly pastoral farmland to the south and east and bog to the west and north.

-In addition to the lake basis, some areas of scientific interest adjoining the lake, e.g. woodland, callows grassland and raised bog, have been incorporated into the Special Area of Conservation.
+In addition to the lake basis, some areas of scientific interest adjoining the lake, e.g. woodland, callows grassland and raised bog, have been incorporated into the Lough Corrib Special Area of Conservation.